Skip to Main Content

 Free travel

-For The Daily Illini to maintain its reputation as a balanced publication free of influence, journalists should avoid accepting free travel or any expenses related to travel when in the pursuit of a story.
+For The Daily Illini to maintain its reputation as a balanced publication free of influence, employees should avoid accepting free travel or any expenses related to travel when in the pursuit of a story.
 However, it is recognized that this is not always avoidable.
-If the situation arises when it is absolutely necessary for a journalist to accept travel, he or she must pay for any accommodations including but not limited to transportation, lodging and food.
-When traveling with an outside person or company, the journalist must act with complete professionalism.
-He or she may not interview any sources while traveling unless relevant to the story.
-For sports, the journalist may not travel with athletes of the sport they are covering, however, he or she may travel with individuals from the Division of Intercollegiate Athletics or other individuals affiliated with but not members of the athletic team.
-Executive editors, made up of the editor-in-chief and the managing editors, reserve the right to reject any travel arrangements they deem problematic to the integrity of The Daily Illini and must approve any travel arrangements before they are finalized.
+If the situation arises when it is absolutely necessary for an employee to accept travel, they must pay for any accommodations including but not limited to transportation, lodging and food.
+When traveling with an outside person or company, the employee must act with complete professionalism.
+They may not interview any sources while traveling unless relevant to the story.
+For sports, the employee may not travel with athletes of the sport they are covering, however, they may travel with individuals from the Division of Intercollegiate Athletics or other individuals affiliated with but not members of the athletic team.
+Executive staff, made up of the Editor-in-Chief and the executive editors, reserve the right to reject any travel arrangements they deem problematic to the integrity of The Daily Illini and must approve any travel arrangements before they are finalized.

 Gifts